 Today, I’m sharing with you two feedback forms that you can download, modify and use with your students.
 The first is a student feedback form – because all students should engage in the practice of providing feedback for others and for their own work.
 This form should be used for self-reflection or peer review.

 The other is an aligned Teacher Feedback Form.
 This is available just for our Accelerator Members.
-You can use this in conjunction with the student feedback form, or alone depending on the goals of your assignment or project.
+You can use teacher feedback forms in conjunction with the student feedback forms, or alone depending on the goals of your assignment or project.
 This is specifically for teachers to use in providing their students with insights on their work.

 WHAT TO NOTICE IN STUDENTS AND TEACHERS FEEDBACK FORMS